rodriguezric/lava-bonk/README.md

-# First Edition
+# Lava Bonk

-This is a platformer made with pygame.
+This is the origin story for lava emerging in the polygon universe of green squares.
+In a world where they once jumped freely, to live for eternity came a threat that removed them from their world.

+I made this game in under 30 minutes with my little framework.
+There's still a lot to improve and honestly redo in the framework but it was fun to build, nontheless.

 ## How to play
 - Arrow keys to move and spacebar to jump.
+Left shift to shoot.
+- Press enter on yellow squares for the compelling story.
 - Press escape to pause the game if you're into that.
 - Don't touch the red blocks, you'll die.
 - Touch blue blocks to beat the level.

-## Tech Notes and Opinions
-- Scenes are defined in functions.
-- Scenes react to events and paint to the screen.
-- Since function calls work as a stack, it's pretty easy to make a pause screen return to a previous screen (just return)
-- I wrote a class for handling Text objects (surf + rect) I don't know if I care too much about this.
-- I have movement logic in the Player class coupled with the pygame keys but the game scenes listen to K_SPACE event to trigger a jump on the player.
-I think this is gross
-- My screen menu code is CP'd across multiple scene functions.
-Definitely should refactor.
-- Yeah, this is pretty fun
+- Eventually you'll beat the game.